-We are a biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Our pipeline of five product candidates, across various stages of development, focuses on autoinflammatory and autoimmune conditions.
-We believe that our product candidates are grounded in strong biologic rationales or validated mechanisms of action and have the potential to address multiple indications.
+We are a clinical-stage biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
+We have a pipeline of product candidates across various stages of development, currently focused on autoinflammatory and autoimmune conditions.
+We have three clinical-stage product candidates, one of which is anticipated to commence a Phase 3 clinical trial in 2018.
+We follow a disciplined and methodical approach to selectively identify and acquire product candidates with strong biologic rationales or validated mechanisms of action.
+We believe that each of our product candidates has the potential to address multiple indications.